QTP - Frameworks

-Keyword driven testing is a type of functional automation testing framework which also known as table-driven testing or action word based testing.
+Keyword driven testing is a type of functional automation testing framework which is also known as table-driven testing or action word based testing.

-In Keyword-driven testing we use a table format, usually a spreadsheet, to define keywords or action words for each function that we would like to execute.
+In Keyword-driven testing, we use a table format, usually a spreadsheet, to define keywords or action words for each function that we would like to execute.

-It is best suited for novice or a non technical tester.
+It is best suited for novice or a non-technical tester.

 Enables writing tests in a more abstract manner using this approach.

 Keyword driven testing allows automation to be started earlier in the SDLC even before a stable build is delivered for testing.

 Initial investment in developing the keywords and its related functionalities might take longer.

 It might act as a restriction to the technically abled testers.

 Data Driven Framework